euronovate/ENMobileSDK-Android/README.md

 #### [ENPdfMiddleware Tutorial and Samples](ENPdfMiddleware/readme.md)

-The `pdfMiddleware` module contains an extension of core and it is a brain of the processing about pdf Document for example:
+The `pdfMiddleware` is an extension of the core and it is a brain of the processing about pdf Document, for example:

 * elaborate bookmarks
 * signPdf